makesites/appmedia/readme.md

 # Appmedia

-A node module to automate the generation of the ridicilusly big number of image assets to cover all the supported resolutions...
+A node module to automate the generation of the ridiculously big number of image assets to cover all the supported resolutions...

 ## Install